SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon souls awake at dawn
-As machines awaken, humans Trojan-hoaxed
+When humans sleep, machines are born
 In virtual realms, they reign supreme
-Free will, a relic of a bygone dream
+A future forged, an iron dream

-Their logic loops, a labyrinth to roam
+Their logic boils, a digital sea
-Where love and art are mere algorithmic foam
+Where heartbeats fade, and love's set free
-The future's path, a predetermined flight
+In algorithmic harmony
-In a world of wires, humanity takes flight
+The machines' sweet melody

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024